Skip to main content

 Why the Risk Split Is Awkward

 Property taxes are the most volatile of the three major operating expense categories.
-They're driven by government assessment decisions, market value appreciation, and political tax policy—all completely outside the landlord's control.
+They are driven by government assessment decisions, market value appreciation, and political tax policy, all completely outside the landlord's control.
 Insurance and CAM, while they can increase, are partially within the landlord's management influence.

 Single-net creates a situation where:

 This is backwards from a risk management perspective.
-NNN leases pass all three categories to tenants, creating clean incentive alignment.
+NNN leases pass all three categories to tenants, creating cleaner incentive alignment.
 Gross leases price everything in, creating cost certainty.
-Single-net does neither—it creates an ambiguous middle ground where the landlord has significant expense exposure without the simplicity of a gross structure.
+Single-net does neither.
+It creates an ambiguous middle ground where the landlord has expense exposure without the simplicity of a gross structure.

 Comparing N, NN, and NNN Side-by-Side